“Welcome to the House. This is my third year as the Retreats, Facilities and Hospitality Co-ordinator, and it is a truly wonderful job.

 “Hi, my name is Lewis and I am from St. George and The English Martyrs Church in Shoeburyness.
-I have just finished studying A-levels in Geology, Geography and Maths at St Thomas More High School.
+I am starting my second year on the Walsingham house team after studying A-levels in Geology, Geography and Maths at St Thomas More High School.

-I really enjoy playing and watching multiple sports including Football, Cricket, Swimming and Tennis and am an avid Chelsea fan.
-I managed to pass my driving test first time (as opposed to many of my friends!).
-I have a deferred offer at Exeter University to study Geology from September 2021.
-I am looking forward to an amazing year at Walsingham House, growing in faith and as a person.”
+I really enjoy playing and watching multiple sports including Football, Cricket, Swimming and Tennis and am an avid Chelsea and F1 fan.
+I love to drive my car and I managed to pass my driving test first time (as opposed to many of my friends!).
+I have a deferred offer at Exeter University to study Geology from September 2022.
+I am looking forward to another amazing year at Walsingham House, further growing in my faith and as a person.”

 “Hello, my name is Sophie and I am delighted to be on the Walsingham House Team 2021-22!
 I am from the Parish of St Thérèse of Lisieux in Colchester where I am a member of the choir as well as being a Confirmation Catechist.